smithlabcode/ribotricer/docs/cmd-manual.rst

 Example
 =======
-We will use two samples from GSE94454_ as examples for examples that follow.
+We will use two samples from GSE94454_ , one RNA-seq sample (SRR5227310) and one Ribo-seq sample (SRR5227306) as examples for examples that follow.

 .. code-block:: console

    $ riboraptor uniq-mapping-count --bam data/SRR5227310.bam
    28637667
-   $

 This is a pretty deep library.